Home

 Instead of arriving by circus train, the King Bros. & Cristiani Combined Circus arrived in a convoy of over 40 vehicles, but it maintained the aura of a traditional circus with its three rings under the huge canvas Big Top, and it even featured a steam calliope.

-It's an Oscar-winning 1952 drama filmed in the world-famous Ringling Bros. and Barnum & Bailey Circus during its 1951 tour.
+This Oscar-winning 1952 drama was filmed inside the world-famous Ringling Bros. and Barnum & Bailey Circus during its 1951 tour.
+It stars Charlton Heston, Betty Hutton, and Jimmy Stewart playing a clown.
+Emmett Kelly's memorable "Weary Willie" character also appears.

 Click here to add your own comments